nikushi/twirp-rails/README.md

 # Twirp::Rails

-By using this gem, you can easily make Twirp RPC server on your Rails app.
+Twirp for Rails

 ## Features

-* A helper method to bind a controller with a service class.
+Twirp::Rails provides some features to integrate [twirp-ruby](https://github.com/twitchtv/twirp-ruby) with Ruby on Rails.

-* Automatic routing installation
+* Automatic routing installation, by using the `bind` helper method to bind a handler and a service.

 ## Installation